augustmuir/Udemy-Custom-Speed-Changer/README.md

 ![Screenshot](/media/screenshot.jpg)

-If you're curious how it works: we intercept Udemy's Javascript file "course-taking-app.xxxxxxxxx.js" and replace `Object.freeze([.5,.75,1,1.25,1.5,1.75,2])` with the users custom values.
+If you're curious how it works:

+Udemy's Javascript file "course-taking-app.xxxxxxxxx.js" is intercepted and this line `Object.freeze([.5,.75,1,1.25,1.5,1.75,2])` is replaced with the users custom values.
 At the core it is very simple, most of this code is just for managing/injecting user options.